jarv/jarvican/README.md

 # License

-This theme is under the `3 clause BSD license <http://opensource.org/licenses/bsd-3-clause>`_
+This theme is under the [http://opensource.org/licenses/bsd-3-clause](3-clause BSD license)